-If you’re renting out a property in England, you have an obligation to check tenants’ right to rent.
-This involves determining whether people are legally allowed to rent residential property in England.
-To abide by the law, you must make suitable checks on all tenants and occupiers aged 18 or over, even if they aren’t named on your tenancy agreement.
-You have to assess each new tenant, not just those you suspect may not be British citizens.
+If you're renting out a property in England, you must check the tenants' right to rent.
+This involves determining whether people can rent residential property in England legally.
+To abide by the law, you must make suitable checks on all tenants and occupiers aged 18 or over, even if they aren't named on your tenancy agreement.
+You must assess each new tenant, not just those you suspect may not be British citizens.

-You’re required to check original documents that allow tenants to live in the UK, making sure this paperwork is genuine and doesn’t show signs of having been changed.
+You're required to check original documents allowing tenants to live in the UK, ensuring this paperwork is genuine and doesn't show signs of being changed.
 You must also make copies of the documents and note the date you conducted the checks.
-If you don’t follow these rules and you accept a tenant who doesn’t have permission to rent property in England, you risk being fined up to £3,000.
+If you don't follow these rules and accept a tenant who doesn't have permission to rent property in England, you risk being fined up to £3,000.

 Understanding your rights of entry

 As a landlord, you can't simply walk into your rental properties as and when you wish.
 There are strict rules governing access.
 However, you can enter the property under certain conditions.
 For example, you have a right of reasonable access if you need to conduct repairs.
 What 'reasonable access' means will depend on the nature of the repairs.
 If there's an emergency, you may be entitled to enter immediately to carry out work.
 You also have a right of entry to inspect the state of repair of your property or, if you have one, to empty a fuel slot meter.
 To comply with the law, you have to give your tenants a minimum of 24 hours notice before you do this.
 Most tenancy agreements also stipulate that visits must be made at 'reasonable' times so that tenants can be in if they wish to be.